goto/optimus-any2any/docs/rfc_005_dynamic_interpolation.md

 - The interpolation should be configurable so that user can customize the interpolation according to their needs

 ## Approach
-Utilizing golang template capability, for any information in the record can be accessed using `{{ index .Record "field_name" }}`.
+Utilizing golang template capability, for any information in the record can be accessed using `[[ .Record.field_name ]]`.
 This rendering process will be executed in plugin level.
+The interpolation will use golang template with `[[` and `]]` delimiters to avoid conflict with the existing interpolation.

 ## Limitation
 - The interpolation is only available in the sink component